 Traditional Irish Name

-Es Geiphtíne, the cataract of Geiphtin.
+Es Geiphtíne – the cataract (small waterfall) of Geiphtin.

-Described by one source as ‘An excellent instance of a motte-and-bailey castle, where the motte is of natural rock’.1
+The building is described by one source as ‘An excellent instance of a motte-and-bailey castle, where the motte is of natural rock’.1

 The six-storey keep is about 90 feet high.
 The ‘Banqueting Hall’ lies to the south-west of the castle.2